pdz8/schelling/README.md

 We have a interface established for voter pools so that a ballot need only to call `is_voter(address)` on a pool to tell whether an address represents a registered voter.
 The implementation of `is_voter` can vary to include POW, hierarchies, fixed oracles, or no structure at all.

-The voter pool we use for CrowdAssert is a simple whitelist.
+The voter pool we use for CrowdVerity is a simple whitelist.
 We control who gets let into the pool based on who registers their Facebook account with us.
 This is how we prevent Sybil attacks.

 #### Ballot